-Strategy 1-Marin Transit is the sole claimant for Strategy 1.
+Strategy 1 - Marin Transit is the sole claimant for Strategy 1.
 The Expenditure Plan requires that Marin Transit prepare a Short-Range Transit Plan (SRTP)-to be approved by the TAM Board of Commissioners-that provides a 10-year outlook for revenues and needs for local transit in the county.
 The first SRTP was prepared and approved by the Marin Transit Board in March 2006 and accepted by the TAM Board as part of the approval process.
 Subsequent SRTPs were incorporated into the Strategic Plan in 2009, 2012, and 2015.
 Currently, the 55% maximum share identified for Strategy 1 is fully programmed annually, consistent with local transit needs identified in the SRTP.

-Strategy 2___While the funding horizon has shifted somewhat since the Expenditure Plan was created-making available some federal funds that were not originally planned for on the Highway 101 HOV Gap Closure project-the costs of construction rose.
+Strategy 2 - While the funding horizon has shifted somewhat since the Expenditure Plan was created-making available some federal funds that were not originally planned for on the Highway 101 HOV Gap Closure project-the costs of construction rose.
 As a result, the full 7.5% of Measure A funds, capped at \$25 million, were programmed to this Strategy, which includes completing the multi-use path through Puerto Suello Hill and adding sound-reduction strategies in the project area.
 The entire facilities were completed and a HOV Gap Closure Project completion ceremony was held in March 2011.
 While the HOV Gap Closure Project is complete, activities remain for Strategy 2 moving forward.

-These includes tracking repayment to MTC on a loan secured for the Gap Closure Project, allocating Measure A funds to one remaining project that swapped its federal funds with the Gap Closure Project, and fulfilling commitments to backfilled State-Local Partnership Program (SLPP) funds with Measure A Debt Reserved funds to projects in the Major Roads category and allocating funds collected for Bond Reserve that are available for projects after repaying MTC for a prior loan.
-The last payment on the MTC loan was remitted in December 2015. and the remaining project with swapped federal funds was allocated in FY 15/16.
-For the SLPP commitments, \$2 million of the \$6 million has been allocated to two major road projects.
-It is anticipated that the final allocation on the SLPP backfilled will be made in FY 18/19.
+These includes fulfilling commitments to backfilled State-Local Partnership Program (SLPP) funds with Measure A Debt Reserved funds to projects in the Major Roads category and allocating funds collected for Bond Reserve that are available for projects after repaying MTC for a prior loan.
+The last payment on the MTC loan was remitted in December 2015.
 To date, \$2 million of the \$6 million available has been allocated to two projects: West Sir Francis Drake Boulevard in the West Planning Area and Miller Avenue in the South Planning Area.
 The remaining \$4 million is still available for allocations to three Planning Areas (North, Central, and Ross Valley).
 The commitment to backfill SLPP funds with Measure A Bond Reserve funds will be satisfied when the remaining Major Road projects go to construction.

-Strategy 3-The approach to allocating funds to the two Sub-Strategies that comprise Strategy 3 is different in each case.
+Strategy 3 - The approach to allocating funds to the two Sub-Strategies that comprise Strategy 3 is different in each case.
 Regarding Sub-Strategy 3.1, Major Roads and Related Infrastructure, programming of available sales tax revenues is recommended for the first few years for the development phases of the Major Road projects.
 The first major road project to start construction was the City of Novato's Novato Boulevard in the Fall of 2007, followed by the City of San Rafael's Fourth Street in Spring of 2008.
 Novato Boulevard is divided by three segments.
 Novato has completed Segments 2 and 3 of the project.
-Segment 1 of the Novato Boulevard project is scheduled to commence final design in FY 186/197 and construction in FY 2018/2119.
+Segment 1 of the Novato Boulevard project is scheduled to commence final design in FY 18/19 and construction in FY 20/21.